kelbert2/JavaNuggets/Notes.md

 ### Stack smash
 Highest addres 0xFFFF

+Stack contains
-Stack contains variables into function, in order
+* Variables into function, in order
-Then return address
+* Then return address
-Then frame pointer
+* Then frame pointer
-Then the values that the function allocates, in order
+* Then the values that the function allocates, in order
-    Let’s call one buffer
+  > Let’s call one buffer

 Lower address 0x0000

 Want to change return address

-Add more than the size of the buffer to set the return address `Strcopy` doesn’t check the length of the source, but will just add to destination location byte by byte For a user process with multiple threads, kernel won’t know which one violated something and will just quit the entire process
+Add more than the size of the buffer to set the return address

+`Strcopy` doesn’t check the length of the source, but will just add to destination location byte by byte For a user process with multiple threads, kernel won’t know which one violated something and will just quit the entire process

 Heartbeat message: server, are you still there?
 If so, respond “STRING” (# letters)

-    Make sure communication lines are open, and both server and client can read from each other Heartbleed exploited this buffer overflow
+    Make sure communication lines are open, and both server and client can read from each other

+Heartbleed exploited this buffer overflow

 ### Dynamic Programming
 Memoization - remember the result of a previous calculation so can avoid having to recalculate.